Inverness and Richmond Railway: History

-Financial difficulties began in 1915.
-It was purchased by the Canadian National Railway in 1929.
+Financial difficulties came again during World War I. When Mackenzie and Mann's Canadian Northern was folded into the Canadian National Railway, the Inverness and Richmond initially did not follow.
+But the CNR took over operations from Mackenzie and Mann in 1920, and after long negotiations over the value of the railway, it was purchased by the Canadian National Railway in 1929.
 Passenger service ended in 1959.
 By 1975 service was once a week, hauling coal from St. Rose in the north of the island.